China Geological Survey

+The CGS is the primary organization responsible for conducting geological surveys and research in China, and its work is focused on resource exploration, environmental protection, geological hazard prevention, and geological disaster reduction.

+The CGS conducts geological surveys across China's land, sea, and polar regions, with a particular focus on the exploration and development of mineral resources.
+It also conducts research on geology, mineral resources, and geological hazards.
+The CGS is responsible for publishing geological maps, reports, and other scientific publications related to its work.
+In addition, the CGS maintains a number of research institutions, laboratories, and observatories that focus on various aspects of geology and geophysics.
+The annual budget of China Geological Survey is approximately 540 million US dollars in 2021, and there are approximately 14,000 employees in 2022.
+In particular, China Geological Survey also aims to provide scientific support for the sustainable development of China's economy, society and environment, and to promote the protection and utilization of geological resources.

 History

 The China Geological Survey originated in the early days of the Republic of China (when it had control over mainland China).
 Many prominent geologists and paleontologists worked with the Survey in the early days, such as Davidson Black or Teilhard de Chardin.
 It was disbanded after the People's Republic of China gained control over mainland China and reinstated in 1999.

 Republic of China period

 The China Geological Survey originated in the period of the Republic of China.
 In 1912, the Nanjing Provisional Government of the Republic of China officially established the Geological Section in the Mining Department of the Ministry of Industry.
 In June 1913, the Government of the Republic of China established the "Geological Survey Institute of the Ministry of Industry and Commerce".
 In February 1916, the Ministry of Agriculture and Commerce of the Beiyang Government established a Geological Survey Bureau directly under it.
 In July 1916, the first batch of 18 geological graduates independently trained by China officially entered the Geological Survey Bureau of the Ministry of Agriculture and Commerce.
 In October 1916, the Geological Survey Bureau was renamed the Geological Survey Institute and implemented independent accounting.
 Many famous geologists and paleontologists of the time, such as Davidson Black, carried out the survey work in the early stage.
 And Zhang Hongzhao, Ding Wenjiang, Weng Wenhao, Li Siguang and other 299 geologists.

 During the Anti-Japanese War, the Geological Survey Institute first moved from Beiping to Nanjing, and then from Nanjing to Chongqing via Changsha.
 During this period, Yanchang Oilfield and Yumen Oilfield were successively discovered or surveyed, a batch of tungsten mines were discovered in Jiangxi, bauxite mines were discovered in Yunnan and Guizhou, and coal mines were discovered in Zhaotong, Yunnan and Shuicheng, Guizhou.